ingo/ingo.github.io/_recipes/garlic_rosemary_fondant_potatoes.md

 ---
-title: Garlic Rosemary Fondant Potatoes
-original_title: Garlic Rosemary Fondant Potatoes
+author: Tara Noland
 category: Sides
 description: Velvety on the inside and crispy on the outside, these Garlic Rosemary Fondant Potatoes are a real game changer of a recipe!
+favorite: "\u2713"
-image: Garlic-Rosemary-Fondant-Potatoes-480x480-320x180.jpg
+image: garlic_rosemary_fondant_potatoes.jpg
+original_title: Garlic Rosemary Fondant Potatoes
 size: 4 servings
+source: https://noshingwiththenolands.com/garlic-rosemary-fondant-potatoes/
 time: 40 minutes
-author: Tara Noland
-source: https://noshingwiththenolands.com/garlic-rosemary-fondant-potatoes/
-favorite: ✓
+title: Garlic Rosemary Fondant Potatoes
 ---
 Fondant potatoes originated in France and is a method of cooking potatoes.
 Traditionally a large potato would be cut into a cylinder, then ends are browned and then they are slowly roasted in butter and broth.
 We used the Baby Boomer varietal from The Little Potato Company for this recipe, they are a yellow-white flesh Creamer potato that already is smooth and silky in the center and just melts all over the palette.

 ### Ingredients